-Prednisone comes in many forms, from syrups, liquids, and tablets that can be administered orally to injectable forms.
 Prednisone and prednisolone are much more potent that the cortisol your cat’s body produces naturally, so there are potential side effects that come with using this medication.
 Here’s what you should know.

-- To reduce swelling caused by allergies, from skin irritation to anaphylactic shock caused by insect stings
+- Reducing swelling caused by allergies, from skin irritation to anaphylactic shock caused by insect stings

 - Feline asthma